DevCheckOG/DevCheckOG/README.md

 I am a computer engineering student recently with a previous self-taught background.

 - I like research hardware/software stuff.
-- I do/research compilers for fun/hobby.
+- I do compilers for hobby.

 ## Side Projects